macinspiresedu/python/booleans-if-while.md

 #### Morse Code
 At this point the students should have enough knowledge to build a simple morse code translator.
-Review the contents of programs/morse-code.py to see a sample solution.
+Review the contents of [programs/morse-code.py](https://github.com/macinspiresedu/python/blob/master/programs/morse-code.py) to see a sample solution.
 Any new material needed (like the .upper() and 'in') should be reviewed before the students tackle on developing their own solution.
+Help them develop the translator and don't be too restrictive as to what they can and to how they'll build it.
+If they use inefficient methods, use it as a teaching moment to describe a better way to do it.

 ## While
 TBD